samueljaval/NetCheck-app/README.md

 - Object Oriented Programming : All the calculations for a single speedtest are encapsulated in an object defined by the GetSpeeds class in the single_test.py file.
 - Graphical User Interface : Python's built in library Tkinter is used to prompt the user how long they want the program to run and at what frequency.
 It is also used to show error messages if the user is missing some libraries and telling them how to install those libraries to get the program up and running.
 - Plotting : The data collected from all the speedtests is plotted (and stored in .png files) using Python's famous matplotlib library.
-- File managment : If all the data has been collected properly, two directories are created in the project directory :
+- File managment : If all the data has been collected properly, two directories are created in the project directory:
     - /raw-data : contains the raw data stored in .csv files.
     - /result-graphs : contains the graphs of the data plotted with matplotlib.
 - Python Function Decorator : The halo library with its function decorators is used to created loading spinners that are shown while a test is running in the user's terminal.